 Today artists have the opportunity of seeing the actual iconic paintings of the Impressionists.
 We can also study many modern art styles that followed: abstract expressionism, high-realism, abstraction etc. so it’s no accident that many of today’s paintings reflect these influences.
 Still, we are left to our own devices to explore and practice ways to express our day to day feelings about the beautiful and complex world around us.
 Plein air painting works for me because I get immersed in the outdoors where the shifting light and shadow, the smells and sounds carried on ethereal breezes and intense experiences of the moment can arouse memories, daydreams, feelings of longing and hope.
 Without a doubt, standing among the tall black spruce in the stillness of Algonquin Park never ceases to infuse me with an urge to pick up a brush and follow the energy flowing through my arm to the canvas before me.

 Back in my studio I evaluate the plein air work.
 I choose a larger canvas where, under controlled lighting, I can expand on the energy and immediacy of the on-the-spot painting.
 Whether the final painting will turn out well, time will tell.
-But it only gets signed if-and-when I am satisfied that if it is truthful.
+But it only gets signed if-and-when I am satisfied that it is truthful.

 I have never made reproductions of my work.
 Each painting is an original in the truest sense.

 *Virginia Trieloff is a talented painter and curator.
-She studied Industrial Design at Surrey College of Art & Design in England (most famous alumna is Tracy Emin) and at Fine Arts at OCAD in Toronto - 8 years' formal study.
+She studied Industrial Design at Surrey College of Art & Design in England (most famous alumna is Tracy Emin) and Fine Arts at OCAD in Toronto - 8 years' formal study.
 “I grew up with art and all the isms ...
 Fauvism, cubism, surrealism, expressionism and all the post isms ...”